shenalexw/Sudoku/README.md

 The difficulty lies in that each vertical nine-square column, or horizontal nine-square line across, within the larger square, must also contain the numbers 1-9, without repetition or omission.

-Every puzzle has just one correct solution.
+There must be at least 17 clues in order to have a puzzle with one unique solution.